-- 1. Avalanches larger than the mapped avalanche runouts are possible, even though the probabilities are low. - 2.
-This study is site and time specific; it should not be applied to adjacent lands nor should it be used without updating in the future when additional data and improved methods become available. - 3.
-The avalanche hazard boundaries are based on current topography, vegetation and climatic conditions.
-Changes in any of these conditions could increase or decrease the avalanche hazard.
+- 1. The Avalanche Hazard Maps are intended to guide land use planning and community awareness of potential avalanche hazard areas.
+They are not intended for assessing individual sites. - 2.
+Avalanches larger than the mapped avalanche runouts are possible, even though the probabilities are low. - 3.
+The avalanche hazard assessment is based on current forest and climatic conditions.
+Changes in forest cover and/or climatic conditions could increase or decrease the avalanche hazard.